Why Fly Fish?

 Fly fishing has been a popular pastime in Europe for at least the past several hundred years.
 The sport arrived in the New World with the first wave of European settlers and has had a strong following here throughout the history of the United States.
 What is it about fly fishing that has captivated so many people over the centuries?
 Why is it that so many of us who pick up a rod are hooked for life before the first fish has even taken our fly?

 While fly fishing necessarily points towards the fish as the end goal, this is often not really the true focus.
 Fly fishing is more about the overall aesthetic, the disparate parts that come together to create the whole experience.
 Fly fishing writers and the industry as a whole recognize this fact.
-What’s important is not catching big fish, but attempting to fool a particularly large fish on a size 24 trico, or experiencing peacock bass fishing in a remote Amazonian black water river, or enjoying the peacefulness of a lazy summer day as you float on a farm pond casting a rubber spider for bluegill.
+What’s important is not catching big fish, but making a perfect cast at a tailing Mosquito Lagoon redfish, or experiencing peacock bass fishing in a remote Amazonian black water river, or enjoying the peacefulness of a lazy summer day as you float on a farm pond casting a rubber spider for bluegill.

 The draws of fly fishing are many.
-For those who seek it, fly fishing offers the opportunity to enjoy and learn about nature, relax, spend time with friends and family and solve problems.
+Fly fishing offers the opportunity to enjoy and learn about nature, relax, spend time with friends and family and solve problems.
 It provides one of the best excuses for travel you’ll ever find, and, for those so inclined, it’s always possible to get a good shot of adrenaline.

 One of the main perks of fly fishing is that it provides a great excuse to spend time in nature.
 Some of my most memorable trips are those during which I’ve had encounters with animals other than fish (the time a child-sized beaver breached like a small whale in a Michigan bog lake comes to mind).
 The fish we love to catch live in some of the prettiest places on earth and it’s no accident that our favorite places to fish are often not those that promise the best shot at a trophy fish but those that are the most beautiful and pristine.
 Of course there’s absolutely nothing wrong with catching trophy fish in a beautiful spot.